 The Gypsy Moth Trap contains a special attractant which releases a highly purified form of the adult gypsy moth sex lure.
 Since the female gypsy moth does not fly, she instead releases minute amounts of the sex lure (pheromone) to attract the flying male moth for the purpose of mating.
 The Gypsy Moth Trap pulls male gypsy moths in from a ¼-acre area to the trap which traps the male moths before they reach the waiting female.

-Gypsy Moth Traps should be first hung in early spring.
+Gypsy Moth Traps should be first hung in the spring shortly after the caterpillars emerge (moths or larvae stage).
 The trap is effective as long as the moths are active and from late April through to late September.

 When placing the trap, choose a tree and a location on the tree where air currents can circulate the smell of the attractant freely.
 The Gypsy Moth Trap should be hung from a tree or placed on a stand approximately 4 to 5 feet from the ground.
 The south side of the tree is the best location.

-For best results, the Gypsy Moth Trap should be used as part of an Integrated Pest Management program which also includes biological control treatments and traps (bug bands) against caterpillars.
+For best results, the Gypsy Moth Trap should be used as part of an Integrated Pest Management program which also includes biological control treatments such as BTK or other sprays and traps (bug bands) against caterpillars.